otomatikmuhendis/aclockworkengineer/_posts/2017-12-16-software-craftsmanship.md

 **Master work == Well-crafted**

-Work done can seize the day for any startup but if you want to erupt your structure on good foundations than you must master your work in the same time interval you make your work done.
+Work done can seize the day for any startup but if you want to erupt your structure on good foundations then you must master your work in the same time interval you make your work done.

 To master your work be responsible of...